WinVector/rquery/extras/NarrowExample.md

 Win-Vector LLC

 <!-- NarrowExample.md is generated from NarrowExample.Rmd.
 Please edit that file -->

-Let’s take a quick look at what we are calling query narrowing.
-For our example let’s set up a database connection and copy a small table into the database.
+Let's take a quick look at what we are calling query narrowing.
+For our example let's set up a database connection and copy a small table into the database.

 ``` r
 db <- DBI::dbConnect(RSQLite::SQLite(),